 It is important to prune your quince tree for the first few years after planting to ensure a healthy, goblet-like shape.
 Your tree should have one central leader and several side shoots.
 Straight after planting, remove the lowest laterals and prune the rest back to about 10-15cm in length.
 Carry out this type of formative pruning in early spring whilst your tree is still dormant.

 In the following years, remove any shoots growing out of the trunk to maintain a clear stem.
 Also remove any crossing, diseased or damaged branches.
 If your tree is looking overcrowded, remove some of the larger branches to open up the canopy.
-This type of pruning should be carried out between November and March.
+Carry out this type of pruning between November and March.

 Most deliveries are made within a week of placing the order.
 All trees are carefully packed by our experienced team, with many despatched to our tried and tested couriers within 24 hours (please allow up to 10 days).
 There's no need to be in to receive your trees and you can request where they are left via the checkout.

 There is a slightly longer timescale on pleached and mature trees (trees over 2.5m in height) because we group orders together by geographic area for specialist delivery - we will contact these customers to notify them of the delivery date and whether the delivery driver needs assistance.

 Gift trees and those required by a specific date can be accommodated with pleasure, although we accept no legal responsibility for late deliveries.